Why You Should Visit The Red Center

 The farther you are from artificial light, the better you can see the stars.
 So just imagine how many stars you’ll see in one of the most remote locations on Earth.
 Whatever you’re thinking, it’s a thousand times better.
 Put down a blanket and be blown away by the most amazing shooting stars, constellations, and meteor showers you’ve ever seen.

 Believe it or not, Australia has a lot of camels…a lot.
 In fact, Australia has over 700,000 camels which is more than any other country on Earth.
-But enough with the camel facts, they’re really cool.
-And at the Red Center, you can take a scenic camel ride around the rock for only 80AUD.
+They were brought over from Saudi Arabia in the 1800s and their population has been growing ever since.

 When you think about Uluru, you probably don’t think live music; but just down the road in Yulara, bars, hotels, and amphitheaters put on live music every night.
 Walking around Yulura’s corky, fun nightlife you’ll hear everything from electric rock to indigenous country fusion.
 Best of all, the shows are all free!